logwet/noverworld/README.md

     - FastReset (doesn't save world)
     - AutoReset (automatically reset worlds w/o macro) ___note: some users have reported problems with this mod___
     - LazyDFU
+    - Chunk Mod (delay spawn chunk gen until after spawning).
+Tested with noverworld 2.3.0, may be compatible with older versions.
+Depending on your system the performance improvement from this can be quite dramatic eg. 4x faster loads.
     - Moonlight (threaded stronghold gen)
   - I will not support multi-threaded world gen such as C2ME.
 Perhaps sometime in the future as a separate branch.